 To understand how the projection works, imagine the Earth as an orange, with all geographical features and the parallels and meridians already drawn in.
 Now imagine taking a knife and, after slicing off small circles at the poles, making a straight north-south cut in the peel of the orange and repeating this north-south cut, at equal intervals, until 60 strips or zones have been detached (see Figure 1).

 Each of these zones will then form the basis of a separate map projection.
-The flattening may be envisioned by again considering the detached zone as a strip of orange peel placed on a level surface.
+To envision the flattening, consider the detached zone as a strip of orange peel placed on a level surface.
 By depressing its centre, one could force the peel to flatten until all of it touches the smooth surface.
 This flattening action results in a slight distortion of the geographical features within the zone, but because the zone is relatively narrow, the distortion is small and may be ignored by most map-users.

 Because the globe is 360° in circumference, a division into sixty vertical zones gives each zone the width of 6° of longitude.
 By international usage these zones have been numbered 1 to 60.
-Sixteen of the zones, bearing numbers 7 to 22, cover Canada, as shown in Figure 2, below.
+Sixteen of the zones, bearing numbers 7 to 22, cover Canada (see Figure 2).